 Follow up care with an orthopaedic surgeon also helps to look out for surgery-related complications and to make sure the limb is working well.

-For adults who have had treatment for cancer, the issues can be more complex and include workplace and financial issues.
+The issues encountered after treatment can be complex and include workplace and financial issues.
 Macmillan Cancer Care provides a wealth of useful information on living with and after cancer.

 Relapse and metastases

 In some patients, the cancer returns after treatment.